French First Republic: National Convention (1792–1795)

-Directory (1795-1799)
+Directory (1795–1799)

 After the arrest and execution of Robespierre on 28 July 1794, the Jacobin club was closed, and the surviving Girondins were reinstated.
 A year later, the National Convention adopted the Constitution of the Year III.
 They reestablished freedom of worship, began releasing large numbers of prisoners, and most importantly, initiated elections for a new legislative body.

 On 3 November 1795, the Directory was established.
 Under this system, France was led by a bicameral Parliament, consisting of an upper chamber called the Council of Elders (with 250 members) and a lower chamber called the Council of Five Hundred (with, accordingly, 500 members), and a collective Executive of five members called the Directory (from which the historical period gets its name).
-Due to internal instability, caused by hyperinflation of the paper monies called Assignats, and French military disasters in 1798 and 1799, the Directory lasted only four years, until overthrown in 1799.
+Due to internal instability, caused by hyperinflation of the paper monies ("Assignats"), and French military disasters in 1798 and 1799, the Directory lasted only four years, until overthrown in 1799.

-Consulate (1799-1804)
+Consulate (1799–1804)

 The French Consulate era began with the coup of 18 Brumaire on 9 November 1799.
 Members of the Directory itself planned the coup, indicating clearly the failing power of the Directory.
-Napoleon Bonaparte was a co-conspirator in the coup, and became head of the government as the First Consul.
+Napoleon Bonaparte was a co-conspirator in the coup and became head of the government as the First Consul.